TUOeQ/p8105_hw2_bl2789/Homework-2.md

   - The number of the observations in the **Mr.Trash Wheel** dataset is 334 and 14 variables and the key varibles are shown below.

-  - The number of the observations in the **Final precipitation** dataset is 24 and 3 variables and the key varibles are shown below.

-  - The total precipitation in 2018 is **70.33**

-  - The median number of sports balls in a dumpster in 2017 is **8**

   - **Mr.Trash
     Wheel**